Nodal phases in non-Hermitian wallpaper crystals

-In this work we surveyed the possible nodal structures constrained by the two-dimensional wallpaper groups.
+In this work, we surveyed the possible nodal structures constrained by the two-dimensional wallpaper groups.
 We found seven space groups with high-symmetry momenta at which the crystalline symmetry alone enforces nodal points.
 The surrounding dispersion is particularly interesting in distinction to known Hermitian results when, on top of its crystalline structure, the system is \T{} or \PT-symmetric.
-As our results are derived from symmetry considerations, we expect them to be valid also outside of the tight-binding approximation and relevant to experimental systems in several realms of physics, notably two-dimensional photonic crystal lattices.
+As our results are derived from symmetry considerations, we expect them to be valid also outside of the tight-binding approximation and relevant to experimental systems in several realms of physics, such as photonic crystals, which can be constructed corresponding to a given spatial symmetry\cite{wangEffectsShapesOrientations2001,luSymmetryprotectedTopologicalPhotonic2016}.
+The physics of non-Hermitian systems with open boundaries generally differs qualitatively due to the non-Hermitian skin effect\cite{yaoEdgeStatesTopological2018,leeAnomalousEdgeState2016,xiongWhyDoesBulk2018,kunstBiorthogonalBulkBoundaryCorrespondence2018,okumaNonHermitianTopologicalPhenomena2023,linTopologicalNonHermitianSkin2023,okumaTopologicalOriginNonHermitian2020,jiangReciprocatingBipolarNonHermitian2023,zhangReviewNonHermitianSkin2022}.
+However, the symmetries considered here inhibit skin effects, and spectra of lattice models, such as Eqs.~\eqref{eq:model-d4}~and~\eqref{eq:model-d2}, do not change significantly upon changing boundary conditions, as may be expected from the Bloch spectra being confined to the real and imaginary axis.
+This corroborates the physical relevance of our results.

-We expect a full treatment of extended symmetry groups, using the representation theory of magnetic space groups, to produce a multitude of new and non-Hermitian nodal structure, as the extended symmetry may mix different irreducible representations of the space group.
+While the simple representations used here are relevant to photonic and metamaterial setups, we expect different representations of \PT{} or \T{} symmetry, or the full representation theory of magnetic space groups, to produce further new and non-Hermitian nodal structure, as the extended symmetry may mix different irreducible representations of the space group \cite{yangHomotopySymmetryNonHermitian2023}.
 Another exciting prospect of this consideration is the emergence of higher order degeneracy.
-A hint that this can be fruitful is that $\PT$-symmetry alone makes third order EPs generic and stable in two dimensions \cite{mandalSymmetryHigherOrderExceptional2021,delplaceSymmetryProtectedMultifoldExceptional2021a}.
+A hint that this can be fruitful is that $\PT$-symmetry alone makes third order EPs generic and stable in two dimensions \cite{mandalSymmetryHigherOrderExceptional2021,delplaceSymmetryProtectedMultifoldExceptional2021}.

-An even more ambitions outlook is to extend the analysis given here to three dimensions.
-This is a major task given that there are 230 space groups in three-dimensions, and that three-dimensional non-Hermitian systems generically feature exceptional lines even in absence of symmetry.
-Completing such a program would amount to a photonics counterpart to the paradigm of topological quantum chemistry \cite{bradlynTopologicalQuantumChemistry2017a}.
+An even more ambitious outlook is to extend the ana\-lysis given here to three dimensions.
+This is a major task given that there are 230 space groups in three dimensions, and that three-dimensional non-Hermitian systems generically feature exceptional lines even in the absence of symmetry.
+This would amount to a major step toward a photonics counterpart to the paradigm of topological quantum chemistry \cite{bradlynTopologicalQuantumChemistry2017}.